 Just around the corner is my other go-to: The Raleigh Times Bar (14 E. Hargett St.) Taking the name and the building of the city’s now-defunct afternoon newspaper, the sprawling bar consumes half a block and offers an equally big tap and bottle list.
 Like Busy Bee, the food is a step above traditional bar fare, and both feature rooftop decks.

 Two other spots a few blocks away put a focus on North Carolina taps and land on top beer bar lists: Brewmasters Bar and Grill (301 W. Martin St.) and Flying Saucer (328 W. Morgan St.).

 At this point, grab a seat at any of them and rest your feet.
 The tour takes anywhere from three to five hours and covers two to three miles, depending on how long you linger and which places you visit.

-The downtown scene is just a glimpse of what Raleigh has to offer.
 The majority—and biggest players—lie just outside the city’s center.

 “I’ve always liked the vibe of the way they operate,” says Jon Odgers, who leads the Big Boss Run Club.
 Inside, “it’s kind of grungy and comfortable and welcomes all types of people.”